 There's something about a classic hotel bar that oozes old-world glamour — and that's especially true in the French capital.
-Sure, when you're a student or in your twenties, the allure of newer, hipper spots for a night out is generally stronger than the pull of more historic establishments.
+Sure, when you're a student and you're of legal drinking age in France or in your twenties, the allure of newer, hipper spots for a night out is generally stronger than the pull of more historic establishments.
 But for travelers (young or old) who've come to value the tried and true, enjoying a drink or two at one of Paris' esteemed addresses can feel like a portal back in time, transporting you to a bygone Parisian era.
-These hotel bars are full of history, sumptuous design details, ambience or charm — and in many cases all of the above.
-Settle in to a stool or a plush velvet armchair, nurse your drink slowly and bask in the history and inimitable style of these places.
+These hotel bars are full of history, sumptuous design details, ambiance or charm — and in many cases all of the above.
+Settle into a stool or a plush velvet armchair, nurse your drink slowly, and bask in the history and inimitable style of these places.

 - Metro: Pyramides, Quatre-Septembre or Tuileries

 Phone+33 1 47 00 71 70

 Far less famous than the Hemingway Bar but arguably just as worth a visit, the Hotel du Nord bar whirls visitors back to the silent-screen era, then adds a good dusting of fresh modernity.
 French filmmaker Marcel Carne made the place a site of local legend with his eponymous film of 1938 — and in the Parisian imagination, this is a spot that's bursting with cinematic romance.

 While there's technically no longer a hotel onsite here, the zinc bar, walls lined with film and art memorabilia, and heavy velvet curtains around the door are decidedly old-world hotel.
 At the same time, the bar-restaurant situated right on the Canal St-Martin is at the epicenter of one of the city's most vibrant nightlife districts and is beloved by boho professionals and even young revelers looking for the elegance of old Paris.